sedaro/model-exchange/README.md

 SedaroML defines system properties and structure as normalized, interrelated, and hierarchical blocks of attributes.
 SedaroML is JSON-based and is designed to be easily human and machine readable/writeable.
 This includes model interpretation, traversal, etc.  Sedaro is editable as JSON in any text editor or within Sedaro Blueprint.

 SedaroML is also queryable via the open-source Sedaro Query Language (SedaroQL) which is particularly powerful in the ModEx use-case as it enables the definition of flexible, reversible, and easily maintained Translational mappings between input and output models.
-Support for SedaroQL is a key enabling of future-proof translations in the ModEx Framework.
+Support for SedaroQL is a key enabler of future-proof translations in the ModEx Framework.

 Another advantage to using SedaroML is its seamless integration with the ever-growing Sedaro open-source ecosystem of tools, content, and services.